mlbonniec/mlbonniec/README.md

 ### Technologies I use

-For most of my projects, I use Javascript, especially with NodeJS :heart: and mongodb for databases.
-On the front side I use React with NextJS.
-I deploy my projects on my Ubuntu server.
+For most of my projects, I use Javascript, especially with `NodeJS` :heart: and mongodb for databases.
+On the front side I use `React` and `VueJS` with respectively `NextJS` and `NuxtJS`.

 <br />